 DOPPLER_INSTANTANEOUS

 The value associated with the DOPPLER_INSTANTANEOUS keyword represents the instantaneous range rate of the spacecraft.
-The observable may be one-way, two-way or three-way.
+The observable may be one-way, two-way, or three-way.
 The value shall be a double precision value and may be negative, zero, or positive.
 Units are km/s.
 In order to ensure that corrections due to the ionosphere and solar plasma are accurately applied, the transmit frequency and receive frequency should be supplied when this data type is exchanged.

 NOTE – The DOPPLER_INSTANTANEOUS assumes a fixed uplink frequency (or one with small RTLT errors), and thus should not be used in cases where there is a deep space ramped uplink (the TRANSMIT_FREQ and RECEIVE_FREQ keywords should be used instead).